Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ### Use cases

-A typical use case is a cooperation of many organizations that use APIs to exchange data or provide business services to each-other.
+A typical use case is a cooperation of many organizations that use APIs to exchange data or provide business services to each other.

-Organizations can participate in multiple FSC Groups at the same time, for example when using different environments for production and test deployments, or when participating in different ecosystems, for example health industry and government industry.
+Organizations can participate in multiple FSC Groups at the same time, for example when using different environments for production and test deployments.
+Or when participating in different ecosystems, for example health industry and government industry.

 An organization can offer the same API in multiple Groups.
-When doing so, the organization will be a Peer in every Group, and define the API as a service in the Directory of each group using a different Inway for each Group.
+When doing so, the organization will be a Peer in every Group, and define the API as a Service in the Directory of each Group using a different Inway for each Group.

 ## Requirements Language